Chickpea Noodle Soup (One Pot, 30 Minutes)

 Can I use different beans?

-Can you freeze chickpea noodle soup?
+Can I freeze chickpea noodle soup?

 Notes & Tips